SIMPLE-AstroDB/SIMPLE-db/README.md

         ```
         db.inventory('2MASS J01415823-4633574', pretty_print=True)
         ```
-5. The database can also be modified using helper scripts found in [`simple/utils`](simple/utils) and in the `astrodb_utils` package.
+5. The database can also be modified using helper scripts found in [`simple/utils`](simple/utils) and in the [`astrodb_utils`](https://github.com/astrodbtoolkit/astrodb_utils) package.
 Previously used scripts to modify and/or update the database are stored in the [`scripts/`](scripts) directory and can be used for inspiration.

 ## Contributor Instructions
-If you've made changes to the SIMPLE Archive that you would like to contribute to the public verion, here's how to make a contribution.
+If you've made changes to the SIMPLE Archive that you would like to contribute to the public version, here's how to make a contribution.

 1. If you've made changes to the database contents, write out the new/modified JSON files:
     ```python
     db.save_database(directory="data/")
     ```

-2. (Optional) Run and modify tests as necessary
+2. (Optional, but highly recommended) Run and modify tests as necessary
     ```bash
     pytest
     ```